nus-cs2103-AY2324S1/tp/docs/team/chonguschonguschongus.md

     * Managed releases `v1.1` - `v1.4` (5 releases) on GitHub

 * **Enhancements to existing features**:
+    * Abstracted out Person class so that Patient and Doctor can inherit from it
     * Wrote an abstract UniqueObjectList that can be inherited to form UniqueLists of Patients, Doctors and Appointments
     * Updated the GUI color scheme
     * Wrote additional tests for existing features